Yvette Guilbert: Biography

+Taking her cue from the new cabaret performances, Guilbert broke and rewrote all the rules of music-hall with her audacious lyrics, and the audiences loved her.
+She was noted in France, England, and the United States at the beginning of the 20th century for her songs and imitations of the common people of France.
+Author Patrick Bade believed that Guilbert "derived her trademark black gloves from Pornocrates" a famous painting by symbolist artist Félicien Rops.

 She was a favorite subject of artist Henri de Toulouse-Lautrec, who made many portraits and caricatures of Guilbert and dedicated his second album of sketches to her.
 Sigmund Freud attended her performances, including one in Vienna, and called her a favorite singer.
 George Bernard Shaw wrote a review highlighting her novelty.